ianubos/shopify-ec/README.md

   - ~~get all products~~
   - ~~get category(collection) and tags~~
   - ~~get products by category(collection)~~
-  - get tags by category(collection) -> skip
+  - get tags by category(collection) -> skip -> delete
+  - get products by product type sorted by collecction
   - ~~search products by keywords~~
-  - sort products
+  - ~~user login & logout~~
+  - checkout to cart
   - add & remove product in cart
-  - checkout to cart
+  - update customer information to buy
-  - user login & logout
   - user storage & history
+  - sort products

 ## Checkout
 - Use fetches inside the React component, not getStaticProps so as to treat data in real time.